View this short video that walks you through HSJ Intelligence, describing the main features of the platform and how we can help your business.

 Data

-• Emergency care streaming indicator, Type 1 Departments - Major A&E %, Emergency care streaming indicator, Type 3 Departments - Other A&E/Minor Injury Unit, Discharge delays due to ‘internal’ reasons, Discharge delays due to ‘external’ reasons, 12 hour A&E waits, 12 hour A&E waits (% of total attendances), Four hours A&E performance (all patients), A&E attendances, % beds occupied by delayed discharges, Super stranded patients of Acute for Feb
+• Emergency care streaming indicator, Type 1 Departments - Major A&E %, Emergency care streaming indicator, Type 3 Departments - Other A&E/Minor Injury Unit, Four hours A&E performance (all patients), 12 hour A&E waits,12 hour A&E waits (% of total attendances), A&E attendances, % beds occupied by delayed discharges, Discharge delays due to ‘internal’ reasons, Discharge delays due to ‘external’ reasons of Acute in March

-• Discharge delays due to ‘internal’ reasons, Discharge delays due to ‘external’ reasons of ICS for Feb
+• Discharge delays due to ‘internal’ reasons, Discharge delays due to ‘external’ reasons of ICS in March

-• Number of cases waiting over one year, Proportion of cases waiting over one year % of Acute, community, and specialist for Jan
+• Number of cases waiting over one year, Proportion of cases waiting over one year % of Acute, community, and specialist in Feb

-• Faster Diagnosis Standard of Acute for Jan
+• Faster Diagnosis Standard of Acute in Feb

 What our clients say